 How many times have you seen employee communication break down because of a misplaced or ill-timed remark, a conflicting personality element, or a top-down or silo approach to an issue or a project?

 It happens all the time, and often something this simple can derail initiatives, destroy relationships, and poison an atmosphere.
-So how do you go from this:
+So how do you go from miscommunication to celebration?

 Well, here are three tips for improving workplace communication: